Rising to the challenge

-Samir, like all Graduate Apprentices, is supported throughout his studies by a dedicated Work Based Learning Advisor (WBLA) who meets with him on a regular basis to monitor progress on the programme and support the development of his e-portfolio of work based learning evidence and claims of competence.
+Samir, like all Graduate Apprentices, is supported throughout his studies by a dedicated Work Based Learning Advisor (WBLA) who meets with him regularly to monitor progress on the programme.
+They support the development of his e-portfolio of work based learning evidence and claims of competence.

-At Strathclyde, work based learning is not designed to be additional workplace tasks, but acts as integral part of the degree programme.
-It is this what Samir enjoys the most about his GA programme and notes that the later stages of study have been even more enjoyable for him as it has allowed him to get involved in a larger project in work and be responsible for a project where he normally would not have had the chance to do that.
+At Strathclyde, work based learning is not designed to be additional workplace tasks but acts as an integral part of the degree programme.
+This is what Samir enjoys the most about his GA programme.
+He notes that the later stages of study have been even more enjoyable for him.
+They've allowed him to get involved in a larger project in work and be responsible for a project where he normally would not have had the chance to do that.

-John Sweeney, Samir’s WBLA has had the pleasure supporting him for the past two years, during some of the most challenging stages of the GA EDM degree which has required Samir to focus on the design, execution and reporting of each of his 60 Credit (600 hr) workplace projects in the third and fourth years of his course.
+John Sweeney, Samir's WBLA, has had the pleasure of supporting him for the past two years, during some of the most challenging stages of the GA EDM degree.
+This has required Samir to focus on the design, execution and reporting of each of his 60 Credit (600 hr) workplace projects in the third and fourth years of his course.

 It has been a pleasure to watch Samir develop and grow personally and professionally.
-He is an excellent role model to his fellow students and the EDM Graduate Apprenticeship programme has a Rising Star in its ranks.
+He is an excellent role model to his fellow students.
+The EDM Graduate Apprenticeship programme has a Rising Star in its ranks.

 John Sweeney, Graduate Apprentice Learning Advisor

-It is clear from Samir, and everyone who has the pleasure of working with him, that the GA is springboard for what is destined to be a hugely successful career in engineering.
+It's clear from Samir, and everyone who has had the pleasure of working with him, that the GA is a springboard for what is destined to be a hugely successful career in engineering.

 Strathclyde's EDM Degree